 - 1. Ensure the DB2 CLI/ODBC driver was installed during the DB2 client install. - 2.
-For the IBM Data Server Client and Runtime Client only: If the database is being accessed from a remote client, catalog the database and hostname of the machine the database is on. - On the Windows platforms, you can use the CLI/ODBC Settings GUI to catalog the DB2 database. - 3.
-Optional: Explicitly bind the DB2 CLI/ODBC bind files to the database with the command:
+For the IBM Data Server Client and Runtime Client only: If the database is being accessed from a remote client, catalog the database and hostname of the machine the database is on.

+On Windows operating systems, you can use the CLI/ODBC Settings GUI to catalog the DB2 database.

+3. Optional: Explicitly bind the DB2 CLI/ODBC bind files to the database with the command: